 - By ignoring a number of costs, the Theory of Comparative Advantage may overemphasize the benefits of specialization.
 Costs like include transport costs and other external costs associated with trade get overlooked in this theory and thus the benefits might be exaggerated.

 - Complete specialization can prove to be harmful in the long run as some workers might be unable to transfer from one sector to another.
-This situation might lead to structural unemployment.
+This situation might lead to structural unemployment which is a limitation or criticism of comparative advantage.

 - The theory also does not take into account the Relative prices and exchange rates.
 For example, if the price of product X rises relative to product Y, the benefit of increasing output of X will increase.
 However, this factor is overlooked in the theory of Comparative Advantage.